apollographql/apollo/docs/source/tutorial/data-source.md

 With the above changes, we can easily make changes to the `launchReducer` method while the `getAllLaunches` method stays lean and concise.
 The `launchReducer` method also makes testing the `LaunchAPI` data source class easier.
 The later part of this tutorial covers testing!

 Next, let's take care of getting a specific launch.
-Add the following methods, `getLaunchById`, and `getLaunchesByIds` to the `LaunchAPI` class.
+Add the method, `getLaunchById`, and `getLaunchesByIds` to the `LaunchAPI` class.

 ```js
 ...